Caring for a living being takes commitment and financial means.

 It’s very exciting to welcome a new cat or kitten into your home.
 Their soft purring when they are content and gentle mews to get your attention are often a welcome reminder of your new addition.

 As well as adding purrs and meows, you will also need to add some purchases for your new feline companion to satisfy their needs and create a homey space for them.
+Before anything else, it is essential to look into getting your cat insured from day one.

 If you choose to adopt your new cat or kitten, some of the upfront costs are included in the adoption fee.
 For example: de-sexing, initial vaccinations, micro-chipping, flea treatments and de-worming.